Healthy Recipes Blog

 • The FDA recommends cooking eggs thoroughly.

-• Generally speaking, you can keep cooked eggs in the fridge, in an airtight container, for up to three days.
-Then reheat them gently in the microwave, covered, at 50% power.
+• Storage: Generally speaking, you can keep cooked eggs in an airtight container in the fridge for up to three days and reheat them gently in the microwave.
 However, these eggs are slightly undercooked.
-So to be on the safe side, I don't like to keep them for longer than one day.
+So to be on the safe side, I don't like to keep them for longer than a day.

 Nutrition per Serving